magnars/kaocha-runner.el/README.md

 Also, if you want to shave ~150ms from each test run, you can remove the require from the template.
 In that case, you'll have to require it yourself.

+### Visual customisation

+You can also customise the tests, failure, and details window heights by setting the following custom vars to the desired value:

+- `kaocha-runner-ongoing-tests-win-min-height`

+    The minimum height in lines of the output window when tests are taking long to run.
+This is to show the ongoing progress from kaocha.

+- `kaocha-runner-failure-win-min-height`

+    The minimum height in lines of the output window when there are failing tests.

+- `kaocha-runner-output-win-max-height`

+    The maximum height in lines of the output window.

 ## License

 Copyright (C) 2019 Magnar Sveen